 Supply and Demand Trading

 One of the best-kept secrets is how to trade supply and demand zones easily and accurately with forex trading for beginners.

 They are certainly not the same…

-Supply and demand zones, also known as accumulation and distribution zones are insanely powerful price indicators.
+Supply or demand zones, also known as accumulation and distribution zones are insanely powerful price indicators.

 The reasoning behind this is down to liquidity.